magepages/mpdocs/docs/store-locator/index.md

 ![store locator 15](https://i.imgur.com/hcAyYGA.png)

-Select the condition to export the file.
+- Select the condition to export the file.
 Any order that meets the conditions will be exported.
 If all fields (except Store Views field) are empty, all orders will be exported
-Order Status: The orders with the selected status will be exported Customer Groups: Orders placed by selected customers will be exported Store Views: The orders placed on the selected view store will be exported Change order Status: After generating the Store Location, the exported orders will change status to the selected item.
-Admin can go to Sales> Operations> Order to check
+- `Order Status`: The orders with the selected status will be exported
+- `Customer Groups`: Orders placed by selected customers will be exported
+- `Store Views`: The orders placed on the selected view store will be exported
+- `Change order Status`: After generating the Store Location, the exported orders will change the status to the selected item.
+Admins can go to `Sales > Operations > Order` to check
-Create From - To: The orders placed during this time will be exported Order ID From - To: Orders with IDs in the selected range will be exported Export Duplicate: Select No to export file over old file.
-However, if the file name has a timestamp add, the file is always created
+- `Create From - To`: The orders placed during this time will be exported
+- `Order ID From - To`: Orders that have IDs in the selected range will be exported
+- `Export Duplicate`: Select No to export file over old file.
+However, if the file name adds a timestamp, the file is always created

 ##### 2.2.6.
 Delivery

-Upload to a remote server:
+- `Upload to a remote server`:
-To export the exported file to the server, select Yes in the Delivery field Select the file sending method in the Protocol: FTP or SFTP field For FTP mode, there is an option to use Passive Mode.
-We recommend that you choose this mode to avoid being blocked by firewalls / NATs / proxies from sending files to the server.
+  - To send the exported file to the server, select `Yes` in the `Delivery` field
+  - Select the file sending method in the Protocol: FTP or SFTP field
+    - For FTP mode, there is an option to use `Passive Mode`.
+We recommend that you choose this mode to avoid being blocked by firewalls/NATs/proxies from sending files to the server.

-Enter the host name in the Host Name field
+  - Enter the host name in the `Host Name` field
-Enter the host name in the User Name field
+  - Enter the host name in the `User Name` field
-Enter the password to access the host in the Password field If you want to save the file where to enter the path in the Directory Path field.
+  - Enter the password to access the host in the `Password` field
+  - If you want to save the file anywhere, enter the path in the `Directory Path` field.
-To check whether it is connected to the host, press Test Connection
+  - To check whether it is connected to the host or no, press `Test Connection`

 ![store locator 16](https://i.imgur.com/A6XKXuI.gif)